inkarkat/git-extensions/etc/hubcheats-submodules.md

   `$ hub bmsubchanges && git-servername -m | cba -A $'\n\n' && gh pr edit`
   paste the submodule PR references / changes + server into the description text
+## peer review of superproject (optional)
+For similar, mechanical changes in all submodules that don't need to be reviewed separately.
+  `$ hub bmsubchanges && git-servername -m | cba -A $'\n\n' && hub pull-request`
+  paste the submodule PR references / changes + server into the description text

 ## integrate submodule changes first
 superproject: `$ git ofetch`